 Getting insurance with a criminal record can be difficult.
-Here's what to expect if you're looking for insurance, with a conviction.
+Here's what to expect if you're looking to get covered with a conviction.

 The Association of British Insurers (ABI) has teamed up with UNLOCK (the National Association of Reformed Offenders) to publish guidelines to help ex-offenders who are trying to buy a wide range of policies.

-When you apply for cover such as home insurance or car insurance, for example, the law states that you have to disclose any unspent convictions, or ongoing prosecutions.
+When you apply for cover such as or car insurance, for example, the law states that you have to disclose any unspent convictions, or ongoing prosecutions.

 It does not necessarily matter what the conviction was for.
 But in many cases, those with criminal records are likely to face higher premiums or be turned down altogether.